 Our ED is staffed by physicians who are board certified in Emergency Medicine.
 Our registered nursing staff maintains certifications in the specialty areas of pediatric emergencies and trauma care.

 We pride ourself on easy access to care and treatment.
 We offer two separate, easily marked entrances - one for patients arriving on their own, and one for patients arriving via ambulance.
 Parking is available right next to the main ED entrance for patient convenience.

 Our waiting room features a television, wireless access, current reading materials and oxygen hook-ups for pulmonary patients.
 Beverage and food vending machines are nearby for family and friends of patients.

-Our Pediatric Center cares for more than 5,000 children each year for emergency, observation and inpatient care because their parents trust Meriter’s emergency physicians and nursing staff, who provide care 24/7 to our youngest patients.
+Our Pediatric Center cares for more than 5,000 children each year for emergency care because their parents trust Meriter’s emergency physicians and nursing staff, who provide care 24/7 to our youngest patients.

 The Pediatric Center was designed with the family in mind and includes a child-friendly waiting area.